dbasak763/opaplatform/README.md

 # Real-Time Order Processing and Analytics System

-A comprehensive enterprise-grade system for order management with real-time analytics, built using modern microservices architecture.
+(Eventual Goal) A comprehensive enterprise-grade system for order management with real-time analytics, built using modern microservices architecture.

 ## Architecture Overview